-Social media data can be acquired and analyzed by web services like Hootsuite, Meltwater and Coosto.
-When it comes to customer behavior analysis, your CRM database is your best friend so leverage the data.
+Social media data can be acquired and analysed by web services like Hootsuite, Meltwater and Coosto.
+When it comes to customer behaviour analysis, your CRM database is your best friend so leverage the data.
 A tool like m—wise Analytics Cloud can help you too.

 Well, I hope this has inspired you to dig deeper into the data.
 If you need support with your efforts, m—wise can certainly help guide you.
 Don’t hesitate to get in touch.